-Diverticular disease consists of diverticulosis and diverticulitis.
-Diverticulosis is the formation of numerous tiny pockets, or diverticula, in the lining of the bowel.
-Diverticula, which can range from pea-size to much larger, are formed by increased pressure on weakened spots of the intestinal walls by gas, waste, or liquid.
-Diverticula can form while straining during a bowel movement, such as with constipation.
-They are most common in the lower portion of the large intestine (called the sigmoid colon).
+Diverticular disease consists of two conditions: diverticulosis and diverticulitis.
+Diverticulosis is the formation of several tiny pockets, or diverticula, in the lining of the bowel.
+Diverticula, which can range from pea-size to much larger, are formed by increased pressure from gas, waste, or liquid on weakened spots of the intestinal walls.
+Diverticula can form while straining during a bowel movement, as during constipation.
+They are most common in the lower portion of the large intestine (the sigmoid colon).

-Complications can occur in about 20 percent of people with diverticulosis.
-One of these complications is rectal bleeding, called diverticular bleeding, and the other is diverticulitis.
+Complications affect about 20 percent of people with diverticulosis.
+One of these complications is rectal bleeding, also called diverticular bleeding.
+Diverticular bleeding occurs when there is chronic (long-term) injury to the small blood vessels near the diverticula.

-Diverticular bleeding occurs with chronic injury to the small blood vessels that are adjacent to the diverticula.
-Diverticulitis occurs when there is inflammation and infection in one or more diverticula.
-This usually happens when outpouchings become blocked with waste, allowing bacteria to build up, causing infection.
+The other complication is diverticulitis.
+Diverticulitis occurs when there is inflammation (swelling) and infection in one or more diverticula.
+This usually happens when these outpouchings become blocked with waste, allowing bacteria to build up and causing infection.

 What are the symptoms of diverticulosis?

 Usually diverticulosis does not cause any troublesome symptoms.
 Some people may feel tenderness over the affected area, or abdominal cramps.

 Because most people with diverticulosis do not have any symptoms, it is usually found when the patient is having tests that are being done for an unrelated reason.